Will a Dehumidifier Help With A Flooded Basement?

 Just because you’ve dried up the floor doesn’t mean your basement is completely free of moisture.
 The truth is moisture is lurking in the air above, and problems will occur if there is minimal air movement and insufficient dehumidification.

-Books and papers will get damp, doors may warp, wallpapers can peel, and metal can rust.
-And if the air remains stagnant, the drying process could take longer than anticipated.
+Books and papers will get damp, doors and drywall may warp, wallpapers can peel, and metal can rust.
+Plus, if the air remains stagnant, the drying process could take longer than anticipated.

 Drying up the basement air